-If there’s one thing we probably repeat more than any other in how to rebuild your credit, it’s the importance of requesting validation for debts that are negatively impacting your credit report and, in turn, your credit score.
+One of the things we repeat more than any other in how to rebuild your credit is the importance of requesting debt validation from collection agencies.
 Now, you may be thinking, easier said than done.
 Okay, but not really.
-In fact, it’s remarkably simple thanks to the sample letter to validate debt that we have provided for you to use as a template.
+Provided you do it within 30 days of the collection agency’s initial communication, it’s remarkably simple thanks to the sample letter to validate debt that we have provided for you to use as a template.
 Copy, paste and edit it according to your needs and specifications.

 As you’ll see, the general content of the letter includes: